share this

 A Cloth.
 A King and a Girl born on Friday

-The Adinkra symbols are the visual philosophies and aphorisms named after the 19th-century king of the Gyaaman kingdom, Nana Kofi Adinkra ( the name Kofi is the masculine version of my name, so it would translate into a boy born on Friday) Gyaaman is a medieval Akan people state located in the peninsula Ashantiland and Côte D’Ivoire.
-In 1818 There was a war between the Ashanti and the Gyaaman kingdom.
-King Adinkra had replicated their sacred golden stool.
-To spare his people more bloodshed, King Adinkra surrendered himself to Kumasi, The capital of Asante.
-On his fatal march to the capital, he wore a patterned cloth with these symbols painted on them with calabash stamps using vegetable based dyes.
-Adinkra is also a Twi word meaning “ Farewell”, which is appropriate for the last moments of the ill-fated king.
+Afua is a West African name meaning 'Girl born on Friday.' sharing an origin location with the Adinkra symbols.
+These icons express complex philosophies and aphorisms of the Bono people in Gyaman, a medieval Akan state located on the peninsula Ashantiland and Côte D'Ivoire.
+Self-named after the 19th-century king of the Gyaman, Nana Kwadwo Agyemang Adinkra.
+In 1818, There was a war between the Ashanti and the Gyaman kingdoms over King Adinkra's replication of the sacred golden stool, a placeholder for a queen.
+King Adinkra was captured and taken to Kumasi, The capital of Asante.
+On his fatal march to the capital, he wore a patterned cloth with these symbols painted on them with calabash stamps using vegetable-based dyes.
+Adinkra is also a Twi word meaning "Farewell," which is appropriate for the last moments of the ill-fated king.

 Black Panther Issue 1.
 T'Challa's Symbols